Bugle 4038 – Every Mushroom Cloud…

 Apparently, Skarmuccik claims that he had called Ryan Lizza and confided a bunch of things because he assumed that a reporter from the New Yorker was apparently a friend who can keep secrets.

-So in that interview, he said that Steve Bannon likes to suck his own dick
+So, in that interview, he said that Steve Bannon likes to suck his own dick

 and basically insulted most members of the cabinet.
+At which point, the article came out,

-which by the way, he refers to himself as the mooch.
+which, by the way, he refers to himself as the mooch.

 Third person refers to himself as the mooch.

 Something that everyone had been calling him jokingly, we find out that no, he actually goes by the mooch.
+Right.

 This is a real human who refers to himself as the mooch.

-You know, it people do read it.
+You know, people do read it,

+not just read the cartoons.
 And as a result, he was fired.

 He now has no job.